hypertrack/quickstart-android/README.md

 ```

 To get `{longitude}` and `{latitude}` of your destination, you can use for example [Google Maps](https://support.google.com/maps/answer/18539?co=GENIE.Platform%3DDesktop&hl=en).

 Callout:
 HyperTrack uses [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON).
 Please make sure you follow the correct ordering of longitude and latitude.

-The return json included the embed_link to integrate to your dashboard as well as a tracking link to share with customers.
+The returned JSON includes the embed_url for your dashboard and share_url for your customers.

-When you are done tracking this device, call [complete trips](https://docs.hypertrack.com/#references-apis-trips-post-trips-trip_id-complete) api.
+When you are done tracking this trip, call [complete](https://docs.hypertrack.com/#references-apis-trips-post-trips-trip_id-complete) Trip API.
 ```
 curl -X POST \
   -u {AccountId}:{SecretKey} \
   https://v3.api.hypertrack.com/trips/{trip_id}/complete
 ```

-### Track trips to get arrival, exit, time spent and route to geofences, notifcations
+### Track trips with geofences

-HyperTrack supports a bunch of other cool ways to track and get intelligence on top of your location data.
-This is
+If you want to track a device goig to a list of places, call the [Trips API](https://docs.hypertrack.com/#references-apis-trips-post-trips)
-outside of the quickstart.
+and add geofences.
+This way you will get arrival, exit, time spent and route to geofences.
 Please checkout our [docs](https://docs.hypertrack.com/) for more details.

 ## Dashboard